Dream & smile before getting out of bed

 The Weight of Urban Life: Why City-Dwellers — Especially from the North — Crave Escape

 Modern life delivers constant stimulation: notifications, deadlines, screens until midnight.
 Psychologists term this “cognitive overload,” leading to chronic stress.
-In Nordic countries and Germany burnout remains prevalent despite strong work-life policies — recent surveys show high rates among professionals, with many reporting exhaustion from administrative burdens and blurred boundaries.
+In Nordic countries and Germany, burnout remains prevalent despite strong work-life policies.
 In North America, similar patterns emerge among high-achievers seeking deeper meaning.

-The body and mind signal for spaciousness: better sleep, creativity, empathy.
-Coastal environments answer this call — not by demanding radical change, but by reminding us of innate calm.
+The body and mind signal for spaciousness: better sleep, creativity, and empathy.
+Coastal environments answer this call — not by demanding radical change, but by reminding us of our innate calm.

 Why the Coast Heals: The Science of Blue Spaces